bottlerocket-os/bottlerocket/QUICKSTART-EKS.md

-# Using a Bottlerocket AMI
+# Using a Bottlerocket AMI with Amazon EKS

 The first release of Bottlerocket focuses on Kubernetes, in particular serving as the host OS for Kubernetes pods.